s-fleck/sfmisc/README.md

 Utility functions that I use across many of my packages, but that don't warrant an external dependency.
-All functions in sfmisc depend only on base R.
+All functions in sfmisc depend only on base-R.

-sfmisc can be loaded like any normal R package, but it is designed to be embedded into other R packages with `sfmisc::use_sfmisc()`.
+sfmisc can be loaded like any normal R package, but it can also be

-This package is similar in fashion to [freebase](https://github.com/hrbrmstr/freebase) which is aimed at a wider user base.
+embedded into other R packages with `sfmisc::use_sfmisc()`.
+Since all functions are small and self-contained, this is a convenient way to get some extra utilities into an R-package without adding an external dependency.

 ## Installation